semeongetachew/blue-green-dep/README.md

-# Blue Green Deployment
+# Blue Green Deployment using Code Deploy
-The purpose of this repo is to aid new beginners in learning more about the various solutions that blue green deployment provides
+The purpose of this repo is to aid new beginners in learning more about the various solutions that blue green deployment provides.
+Blue/green deployments ensures zero downtime by allowing an application's new version features to be tested without actually sending it live to production.
+The primary benefit of this is insurance of the ability to roll back to the previous version.

 - [Implementations](#Implementations)
 - [Blogs](#Blogs)